svc333/overview/glossary/glossary.md

 Infrastructure or resources that serve as the basis for building apps in the cloud.

+### confusion matrix
+{: #x2916277}

+A table that provides a detailed numeric breakdown of annotated document sets.
+The table is used to compare the annotations that were added by a machine learning model to the annotations in the ground truth.
+The table reports the number of false positives, false negatives, true positives, and true negatives.

+### consensus
+{: #x8888385}

+The process of participants in a blockchain agreeing to a transaction and validating it through the peer network.
+Consensus ensures that shared ledgers are exact copies, and lowers the risk of fraudulent transactions since tampering would have to occur across many places at the exact same time.

+### consumer
+{: #x2263174}

+A member in a blockchain network that uses the network to invoke transactions against the distributed ledger.

 ### container
 {: #x2010901}

 A system construct that allows users to simultaneously run separate logical operating system instances.
 Containers use layers of file systems to minimize image sizes and promote reuse.
 See also [image](/docs/overview?topic=overview-glossary#x2024928), [layer](/docs/overview?topic=overview-glossary#x2028320), [registry](/docs/overview?topic=overview-glossary#x2064940).

+### coreference
+{: #x9440294}

+A relationship between two words or phrases in which both refer to the same person or thing and one stands as a linguistic antecedent of the other.
+For example, there is a coreference between the two pronouns in the phrase "She taught herself" but not in the phrase "She taught her".
+A coreference links two equivalent entities in the same text.

+### coreference chain
+{: #x9504031}

+A list of entities that were annotated as coreferences.
+When a mention is annotated as a coreference, the system creates a coreference chain.
+The coreference chain provides a way to view all of the mentions in context and verify that all of the occurrences belong together under the same entity type.

+### corpus
+{: #x3954167}

+A collection of source documents that are used to train a machine learning model.

 ### credential
 {: #x2018813}